by Gerhard Horn

 2.0L Turbo Inline-4 Gas

 Not much has changed exterior wise, mostly because it didn't have to.
-The Guilia is aging extremely well, not to mention the fact that the people who buy these things love the fact that it is so evocatively styled.
+The Giulia is aging extremely well, not to mention the fact that the people who buy these things love the fact that it is so evocatively styled.
 It looks like nothing else on the market, and you can have it in a range of colors that suit its extrovert nature perfectly.
-LED taillamps, LED daytime running lights, and dual-tip exhaust outlets.
-The new base Sprint model retains the 17-inch alloy wheels, while the Ti and Ti Sport are equipped with 18- and 19-inch wheels respectively.
+HID headlights, LED taillamps, LED daytime running lights, and dual-tip exhaust outlets are some of the exterior features.
+The base Sprint model retains the 17-inch alloy wheels, while the Ti and Veloce are equipped with 18- and 19-inch wheels respectively.

 The Alfa Romeo Giulia is a similar car in size to the BMW 3 Series, and Mercedes-Benz C-Class.
-In terms of dimensions, the wheelbase is 111 inches long, while the entire body length comes in at 182.8 inches.
-It measures 73.2 inches in width, and the height is 56.5 inches and 57.1 inches for the rear-wheel-drive and all-wheel-drive models respectively.
-In terms of weight, you're looking at between 3,522 pounds for the rear-wheel-drive model, and just 100 lbs more for the all-wheel-drive derivative.
+In terms of dimensions, the wheelbase is 111 inches long, while the entire body length comes in at 182.5 inches.
+It measures 73.7 inches in width, and the height varies between 56.5 inches and 57.1 inches depending on the model.
+In terms of weight, you're looking at between 3,521 pounds for the rear-wheel-drive model and 3,632 pounds for the all-wheel-drive derivative.
 That puts it on par with the 3 Series as far as weight is concerned.
 The 3 Series has a wheelbase of 112.2 inches and a total length of 185.7 inches, however.
 That explains why the Alfa feels so cramped in the back compared to its German rival.

 These figures are class-leading, but they only tell half the story.
 Performance is about more than just sprint times and top speed.
 It's also about the noise, and how the car feels.
 This four-pot has been tuned to sound as good as possible, while the suspension and steering ensure that the Giulia feels engaging at all times.
 Ultimately, that matters more to us than the impressive sprint times.